-Affordable Housing - 167 units of affordable housing were completed which equates to nearly 18% of all dwellings, in comparison to 186 in 04/05.
-This seems due to the number of sites completed in phases where the proportion of market housing is completed earlier than the affordable housing to cross subsidise the affordable housing.
-The 167 units of affordable housing is slightly higher than the target in the Housing Strategy of 150 affordable dwellings per year.
-However affordable housing delivered by planning obligations will only meet a relatively small proportion of the need for affordable housing in Oxford (estimated to be 1700-1800 affordable dwellings per year by the Housing Requirements Study).
+Affordable Housing - 267 units of affordable housing were completed which equates to about 32.5% of all dwellings, in comparison to nearly 18% in 05/06.
+The 267 units of affordable housing is higher than the target in the Housing Strategy of 150 affordable dwellings per year.
+However, affordable housing delivered by planning obligations will only meet a relatively small proportion of the need for affordable housing in Oxford (estimated to be 1700-1800 affordable dwellings per year by the Housing Requirements Study).